hbobba/Tip-Calculator/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [implemented] The total amount including the tip can be divided between upto 20 people and the amount paid per person is   displayed.

 ## Video Walkthrough